SCT Thomas C. Chalmers Student Scholarship

 SCT is now accepting abstracts for consideration for one of three Chalmers Scholarships.
 Interested students should submit using the 2019 Abstract Submission form here.

 Scholarship Recipients will be notified by February 2019.
-Three students will be designated Thomas C. Chalmers Student Scholarship Finalists and will receive registration, travel and hotel expense support in order to present their papers at the 39th Annual Meeting of the Society for Clinical Trials, to be held at the Portland Hilton and Executive Tower in Portland, Oregon.
+Three students will be designated Thomas C. Chalmers Student Scholarship Finalists and will receive registration, travel and hotel expense support in order to present their papers at the 40th Annual Meeting of the Society for Clinical Trials, to be held at the Sheraton New Orleans Hotel in New Orleans, LA.
 From among the three finalists, the Thomas C. Chalmers Student Scholarship Award and a $500 USD prize will be awarded to the student judged to have the best paper.
 If your submission is not chosen for this award, it will be considered by the Program Committee for oral or poster presentation.
 Please click here to visit the conference website.

 About Thomas C. Chalmers, MD